developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 ## IntentReceiver
 ### EnableReceiver
-Determines whether an Enterprise Browser app will recieve Intent actions, which work with the Intent function for interapplication communication.
+Determines whether an Enterprise Browser app will receive Intent actions, which work with the Intent function for inter-application communication.
 When enabled, the application can be called upon by other apps to perform Actions, such as capturing an image or scanning a barcode.
-For more information about the IntentReceiver tag, please refer to the [Remarks section](/enterprise-browser/1-4/guide/configreference?Remarks) and the [Android Developer Forum](http://developer.android.com/reference/android/content/Intent.html).
+For more information about the IntentReceiver tag, see the [Remarks section](/enterprise-browser/1-4/guide/configreference#remarks) and the [Android Developer Forum](http://developer.android.com/reference/android/content/Intent.html).

 **Possible values**